 The first twenty-one essays in The Federalist Papers are simply an enumeration of the problems the United States had experienced as a confederation with very limited powers of coercion by the central government.
-The problems included, first, the lack of respect that foreign powers would have for a loose confederation, and the danger of foreign countries exerting power over and dividing the several states.
-Loosely confederated states would also be inclined to quarrel with each other, perhaps leading to actual hostilities between the bigger states or groups of states ganging up on others.
+The problems started with the lack of respect that foreign powers had for a loose confederation, and the danger of foreign countries exerting power over and dividing the several states.
+Loosely confederated states would also be inclined to quarrel with each other, perhaps leading to actual hostilities between the bigger states or perhaps groups of states ganging up on others.
 The new union must, of course, have a navy to prevent other nations from meddling with its commerce.
-Publius writes about the problems of ancient confederacies in Greece and the difficulties then being experienced by the German confederation, Poland, Switzerland, and the Netherlands.
+Publius writes about the problems of ancient confederacies in Greece and the difficulties then being experienced by the German confederation, and also Poland, Switzerland, and the Netherlands.
 The problem of confederacies, wrote Publius, is that no one member can be compelled in anything, and in consequence, every member cheats, particularly when it comes to contributing money and soldiers for the federation’s defense.
 Summing up in Federalist 21 and 22, Hamilton writes that if there is no sanction to compel obedience to federal laws, there is no way to finance the federal government except through the essentially voluntary contribution of the states, no way to raise troops properly, no uniform regulation of commerce, no common judiciary.
-It is all a question of power, and the United States under the Articles of Confederation did not have enough power to compel respect within the United States and without in the wider world.
+It was all a question of power, and the United States under the Articles of Confederation did not have enough power to compel respect within the United States and without in the wider world.
 Simply put, the United States under the Articles of Confederation did not have the minimum powers needed to perform the basic functions described by Norman Tebbit: “a territory over which it is sovereign,” a people who owing it allegiance; the capacity and will to defend its territory and people from aggression; internal security and justice system; and a currency and social infrastructure needed for agriculture, industry and trade.
-A certain amount of government force is needed to allow a free people to go about their business.
+A certain amount of government force is needed to allow a free people to go about its business.